All Episodes

 Well, that's not the way it really should work.

-In this meeting, uh, will you discuss the spent a lot of time on it?
+In this meeting, will you discuss that?

 We've spent a lot of time discussing it already.